 A closing thought: there is a difference between someone who is genuinely and intellectually interested in understanding choices you’ve made and someone who has taken you on as a project, needing you to accept choices they’ve made.
 In the former situation interactive and satisfying discussion can result.
 In the latter situation, there is little room for dialogue.
 There are times it is appropriate to make certain topics off limits for relationships to continue, and based on the feelings you’ve expressed, the Smiths proselytizing to you and your family is an example.
 Respect, tolerance and acceptance need to be a two-way street.

-Ask Dr. Gramma Karen is published every other Thursday through Labor Day.
+Ask Dr. Gramma Karen is published every other Tuesday.

 E-mail queries to [email protected]

 Visit www.AskDrGrammaKaren.com to learn about Dr. Gramma Karen’s book,